billyyoung/blog/content/posts/overthinking/vacation.md

 _A chance to watch the Olympics live?
 Hell yeah! [^1]_
 _A chance to live out a childhood dream of residing in France for a couple months?
 Hell yeah!!_
-_Except August is also the most exciting I've been to go all in on spinning up a coaching business… which I can't really do while I'm on vacation in France._
+_Except August is also the most excited I've been to go all-in on spinning up a coaching business… which I can't really do while I'm on vacation in France._

 I had another experience this past year of feeling guilt/FOMO about taking a vacation when I wanted to be working on projects, and what helped greatly was introspecting and processing and coming to accept that (1) yes I would like to work on projects, but (2) I also want this vacation and to have a good time and that time is also a gift to myself, so let me consciously choose this trade-off so I can be fully present on my vacation to enjoy it to the fullest.